phetsims/qa/documentation/qa-book.md

 - Voice other sim changes as objects change
     - This checkbox enables/disables hearing contextual changes as you interact with components in the simulation screen.
 - Voice helpful hints on sim interactions
     - This checkbox will enable or disable hearing about hints for particular interactions on focus or input with mouse/keyboard.
+Note that not all interactions will have a hint.
+For example, the Reset All button does not have a hint.

+The words and phrases that are describe by the above categories are strung together and then voiced (i.e., spoken out loud) through interaction.
+The more checkboxes that are checked, the more a user will hear.

 ##### Voicing Toolbar
 When Voicing is enabled, the sim can include a Toolbar that should appear on the left side of the screen.
 It can be